 You will then go back to the main database screen where you can view your data by simply double clicking on the table name in the left panel.
 Congratulation now you must have get the idea on how to import your data from Excel into Access!

-Why you need to Link Access To An Excel Worksheet?
+Why You Need To Link Access To Excel Worksheet?

 Generally, you link to an excel worksheet for following of the two reasons: